Talas Region: Geography

 The Talas Region is a U-shaped valley open to the west.
 The northern border is defined by the Kyrgyz Ala-Too, which also forms the Chuy Region's southern border.
 At the eastern end, the Talas Ala-Too Range splits off and marks the southern border.
 The river Talas flows through the center of the valley.
+Kirov Reservoir is formed by damming the Talas river.
 The main highway (A361) enters from the east over the Ötmök Pass (Can become impassible during winter due to weather) and goes down the valley to Taraz in Kazakhstan.
 Near the valley's mouth at Kyzyl-Adyr, one road goes north toward Taraz and the other south over the Kara-Buura Pass to Jalal-Abad Province.
 Before independence most trade links were with Taraz.

 Divisions

 The Talas Region is divided administratively into one city of regional significance (Talas), and four districts:

 There are no cities of district significance or urban-type settlements in the region.